01

 Deep research, not just chat

-A supervisor / researcher multi-agent loop reads technical literature, vendor docs, and the agent's own memory, and synthesizes a grounded answer streamed back with provenance — not hallucinated citations.
+A supervisor / researcher multi-agent loop reads technical literature, vendor docs, and the agent's own memory, then synthesizes a grounded answer that streams back with provenance pointing at real sources.